arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 </table>
 </lia-keep>

-### A Template
+### A 3-Step Template

-So that was a lot of information on the specific use case of working with the `covid_testing` data frame.
-We explained that in six steps on the last page, but once you have the pattern in mind, you mostly have to think about three main tasks.
+We just provided a high level of detail on the specific use case of working with the `covid_testing` data frame, but once you have the pattern in mind, you mostly have to think about three main tasks.
 We'll explain each step in the following sections.

 1) Pick a **tidy data frame** (this contains the data you want to plot, organized in a tidy way) and add it to the first line, where we see `ggplot(data = )`